Is the Permian Barreling Toward a Breaking Point?

 A planning lead for a Permian operator recently told Rystad that he believes the region could “see similar problems as to what happened in the Eagle Ford years back—roads get chewed up, and no one wants to have them shut down for repairs.”
 While possible solutions are sparse, Stewart has heard that some of the larger operators have started to explore forming a consortium and working alongside the US Department of Transportation to jointly build out infrastructure.

 Those work conditions provide a challenge for the operators, midstream companies, services companies, and trucking companies of all sizes hoping to attract drivers to the region.
-Job postings in the Permian region for heavy and tractor-trailer truck drivers far outnumbered those of other occupations in April, according to statistics from the Texas Workforce Commission (TWC).
-In 2016, for perspective, they were already leading regional employment by more than 1,800 workers.
+Job postings in the Permian region for heavy and tractor-trailer truck drivers far outnumbered those of other occupations in May, according to statistics from the Texas Workforce Commission.
+In 2016, they were already leading regional employment by more than 1,800 workers.

 The existing high density of drivers and the inability to bring in many more has resulted in high in-basin turnover.
 “I hear rumblings on the ground there from a trucking company friend of mine that the turnover is getting untenable, an indicator that there’s going to be more challenges down the road—because turnover is driven by [companies’] desperation for drivers and offering bonuses and higher wages, so people are jumping more than ever,” Robinson said.